SmartThingsCommunity/SmartThingsPublic/README.md

 ### Create panel devices

 Create a new device and choose the type of "DSC Panel", "DSC Stay Panel" or "DSC Away Panel" that you published earlier.
 The network id needs to be **dscpanel1**, **dscstay1** or **dscaway1** depending on the panel type.
+Be sure your hub is selected as well.
 Once the devices are created - edit the configuration via smartthings app to setup the IP and port of your alarmserver.

 ### Create individual zones
 Create a new "Zone Device" for each Zone you want Smartthings to show you status for.